TheFortThatHolds/PUBLICBRAINBOX/README.md

 ## 🤝 Contributing

 BrainBox v3 is dual licensed - see LICENSE.txt for details.

-Contributions welcome!
+For contributions, please open an issue first to discuss proposed changes before submitting pull requests.

 ### Development Setup
 ```bash